eretjohannes/skene-growth/docs/guides/analyze.md

 | `revenue_leakage` | Revenue leakage issues with impact assessment and recommendations |
 | `generated_at` | ISO 8601 timestamp of when the manifest was generated |

+### feature-registry.json

+A persistent registry of growth features maintained across analysis runs.
+Each analysis merges new features into the existing registry: new features are added with `first_seen_at`, matched features are updated with `last_seen_at` and marked `active`, and unmatched features are marked `archived`.
+The registry also maps features to growth loops via `loop_ids` and annotates them with growth pillars.

+See the [features guide](features.md) for registry structure and export options.

 ### growth-template.json

 A custom PLG growth template generated alongside the manifest.
 Contains lifecycle stages tailored to your project's business type and industry.
 This template is used by the `plan` command to generate actionable growth plans.